- Cluster bind address required

 the assertion is also signed) if it contains an encrypted assertion.
 Note:

-Although strongly discouraged, this policy change may be reverted on a per-connection basis via the EntityIdsToOmitResponseSignatureOnSignedEncryptedAssertion list located in the <pf_install>/pingfederate/server/default/data/config-store/org.sourceid.saml20.profiles.idp.HandleAuthnRequest.xml file.
+Although strongly discouraged, this policy change can be reverted on a per-connection basis via the EntityIdsToOmitResponseSignatureOnSignedEncryptedAssertion list located in the <pf_install>/pingfederate/server/default/data/config-store/org.sourceid.saml20.profiles.idp.HandleAuthnRequest.xml file.

 - When acting as an IdP, PingFederate decrypts an encrypted NameID in an Attribute Query only when the request has been signed or the client has authenticated with basic or mutual TLS.